Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Variance Bounds

 \end{proof}

-As $\|x - x'\|$ approaches $r$, the variance of estimators of $u(x)$ can increase dramatically.
-Therefore, passing information from all nearby points without accounting for this potentially increased variance can produce an estimator with larger variance than the original estimator, as observed in \cite{hwang2015off}.
+As $\|x - x'\|$ approaches $r$, the variance of $\hat u(x)$ can increase rapidly.
+Therefore, passing information from all nearby points without accounting for this potentially increased variance can produce an estimator with larger variance than the original estimator, as observed in experiments by Hwang et al. \cite{hwang2015off}.